 - iPhone 11, 12, 13, 14, and 14 Plus

 - iPhone 11 Pro, 12 Pro, 13 Pro, and 14 Pro

 - iPhone 11 Pro Max, 12 Pro Max, 13 Pro Max, 14 Pro Max

 - iPhone SE 2 & 3

 Each of these iPhone will charge when placed on a Qi-enabled wireless charging pad.
 The iPhone 7 and earlier models do not have wireless charging capabilities.

 What To Do When Your iPhone Won’t Charge Wirelessly

 The first thing to do when wireless charging is not working is to restart your iPhone.
 Restarting your iPhone can sometimes fix minor software issues and glitches which could be preventing it from charging wirelessly.

-Wait a few seconds, then press and hold the power button (Side button on iPhone X) once again to turn your iPhone back on.
+Wait a few seconds, then press and hold the power button (side button on iPhones without Face ID) once again to turn your iPhone back on.
 Let go of the button when you see the Apple logo appear in the center of your iPhone’s display.